keenanromain/AWS-SAA-C02-Study-Guide/README.md

   3.)
 For access via the console & the terminal, use cross-account IAM roles

 - S3 is a great candidate for static website hosting.
 When you enable static website hosting for S3 you need both an index.html file and an error.html file.
 Static website hosting creates a website endpoint that can be accessed via the internet.
 - S3 presigned URLs provide temporary access (upload or download) to an object.
 They are commonly used to provide access to private objects.
+You can specify the duration of the URL's existence.
 - When you upload new files, they will not inherit the properties of the previous version.

 ### S3 Storage Classes: